'Woo-hoo!' | Business owners 'ecstatic' now that capacity limits have been lifted in City of Racine

 “People are itching to get out,” Roehre said, noting the Chili Ice Walk that drew crowds to Downtown Racine in February.
 “Downtown was packed.
 This is going to boost that more.”

-Mike Gosa, owner of Échelon Gallery on Monarch Drive, said the lifted capacity will make an immediate impact on his shoppers.
+Mike Gosa, owner of Échelon Gallery, 3801 Monarch Drive, said the lift of capacity limits will make an immediate impact on his shoppers.

 “The traffic is already there,” Gosa said, “but some people have to wait on their cars and miss out on the styles they want.”